 Been a while since I've had something interesting* for you, however, the Paganics crew (in the persons of the GTC co-authors), were invited to be part of the opening program of the 2014 Job Shadowing outreach of the Chicago High School for Agricultural Sciences (we were having a bunch of kids come down to learn about Vermiculture), with Ed speaking about the whole "green city" thing.

 Frankly, CHSAS is a significant part of what makes Chicago special on that level, as they are a major Ag school, and the only one (that I've been able to find) between Pennsylvania and Minnesota.
 While the school's campus is on the outer edge of the City (at 111th & Pulaski), it's amazing to think that this is still a CPS school, most notably with its 73 acres of land, of which about half are under various types of cultivation.
-One might be tempted to think that this was a hold-over from some "more rural" era, but CHSAS was founding in the mid-80's (opening in 1985), so it's a new venture by the City.
+One might be tempted to think that this was a hold-over from some "more rural" era, but CHSAS was founded in the mid-80's (opening in 1985), so it's a new venture by the City.

 Of course, Chicago is a major nexus of the Food Industry, and the CHSAS Advisory Board reads like a Who's Who of local food, agricultural, manufacturing, and tech companies.
 Many students get to do programs at these sponsors, and they're fast-tracked into the top Ag college programs around the country.
 CHSAS offers five "Pathways" in their curriculum: Animal Science, Agricultural Mechanics, Food Science, Horticulture/Landscape Design, and Agricultural Finance ... which pretty much covers the gamut of what somebody going into the Ag field would need to know!